 - Increased the pace and tone of your message?

-- Looked out the window or starting texting?
+- Looked out the window or start texting?

 - Thought you have already figured out what the person is saying before they finish their first sentence?

-I know, I’m guilty at times because it takes a lot of energy to listen!
+I know I’m guilty sometimes because it takes a lot of energy to listen!

 It is like going to the gym and working out.
 Do I really have to listen now?
 Sometimes it even hurts to listen.
-To be a great listener you have to exercise your focus, patience, body language, and attitude.
-Yes, to really listen it takes discipline and it can be very fatiguing!
+To be a great listener, you must exercise focus, patience, body language, and attitude.
+Yes, to really listen takes discipline, and it can be very fatiguing!

-Because we have so many things going on in our head and we operate at our pace and within our time frame, the following reminders will help all of us become better listeners.
+Because we have so many things going on in our heads and we operate at our pace, and within our time frame, the following reminders will help all of us become better listeners.